Cautious Weight Decay: Introduction

 $\bullet$ We introduce \method{}, a sign-selective extension of decoupled decay that applies weight decay only when the parameters and update align.
 Our technique can be implemented as a one-line modification without introducing additional hyperparameters compared to standard decoupled decay.

 $\bullet$ We use Lyapunov analysis to show that standard optimizers (SGD(M), \lionk{}, \adam{}) with \method{} are asymptotically stable and unbiased, in the sense that they optimize the original loss rather than a regularized surrogate.
 The regularization effect of \method{} instead becomes a bilevel objective of finding locally Pareto-optimal points within the stationary manifold (Figure~\ref{fig:3d}).
-Furthermore, we show that discrete-time \adam{} with \method{} attains a standard convergence rate in the smooth nonconvex setting.
+Furthermore, we show a convergence rate for discrete-time \adam{} with \method{} in the smooth nonconvex setting under additional assumptions.

 $\bullet$ In language modeling \citep{OLMo25, Kamath25} and ImageNet classification \citep{DengDSLL009}, we observe that \method{} generally accelerates convergence and lowers final validation loss for \adamw{}, \lion{}, and \muon{} (e.g., Figure~\ref{fig:wd_loss}).
 These improvements translate into higher zero-shot accuracy on standard benchmarks from 338M to 2B parameters and across architectures without retuning baseline settings ($\approx$20,000 NVIDIA H100 HBM3-80GB GPU hours for all experiments).